UniLogin/UniLogin/docs/source/overview.rst

 The process looks like follows:

 - **computing contract address** - SDK computes deterministic contract address.
-Contract address is unique and is signed to the users public key.
+Contract address is unique and is obtained from the users public key and factory contract address connected to particular relayer.

-- **waiting for balance** - User needs to send funds on this address.
+- **waiting for balance** - User sends funds on this address.
 He can transfer ether on his own or use on-ramp provider.
-SDK wait for future contract address balance change.
-If SDK discovers, that required funds are on this balance, sends DEPLOY request to relayer.
+SDK waits for future contract address balance change.
+If SDK discovers, that required funds are on this balance, sends deploy request to relayer.

 - **deploy** - Relayer deploys the contract and immediately gets the refund from the contract.

+- **refund** - During deployment contract will refund the cost of the transaction to the relayer address.

 Deploy in-depth